Birmingham mosque to host mega Eid events in Small Heath Park and Edgbaston Stadium

 The inner-city park will be prepared ahead of the Eid al-Fitr prayer for all-day celebrations including the family popular Robert Wilkinson funfair, stalls, speeches and special children’s activities.

-Local people are requested to attend the event on food to ease traffic congestion and parking issues around the area.
+Local people are requested to attend the event on foot to ease traffic congestion and parking issues around the area.

 Saleem Ahmed, from Green Lane Masjid, said: “Eid is a joyous occasion, where Muslims come together to celebrate, spend time with family and worship as a community.”